AlvinTCH/vue-next-rx/README.md

 ---
 <br>

-This repository is meant to create the minimal bridge between vue-rx and vue3 to help with the migration.
+This fork is meant to create the minimal bridge between vue-rx and vue3 to help with the migration.
-There are no plans for me to provide any methods to be used in composition api.
+There are no plans for me to provide any methods to be used in composition api

 For usages with composition api, you may want to consider: